magister-ludi/Isaac.jl/README.md

 ## Background

-ISAAC (Indirection, Shift, Accumulate, Add, and Count) generates random numbers, .
+ISAAC (Indirection, Shift, Accumulate, Add, and Count) generates pseudorandom numbers.
 The original C reference version was developed by [Robert J. Jenkins Jr.](https://burtleburtle.net/bob/) and is available from